Storage Tiers

 - ⚡ Sub-millisecond write latency

-- Optimized for point lookups and recent data
+- Optimized for point lookups, recent writes, and write-heavy workloads

 Cold Tier (Parquet)

-Flushed data is written to Apache Parquet files for efficient analytical queries and long-term storage.
+Flushed data is written to Apache Parquet files for efficient scans, pruning, and long-term storage.

 Characteristics: